erickfis/NOAA-Storm-Database/readme.md

 ![Total Property Damages by
 event](readme_files/figure-markdown_strict/prop-all-plot-1.png)

-The most property damaging event along the time is the **HURRICANE.
+The most property damaging event along the time is the **hurricane.
 It has caused $87,005,170,310 in losses.**

 ### Least property damaging events